SplaatSites/EDGE/README.md

 # EDGE

-A work-in-progress decompilation of EDGE (Humble Store release).
+A work-in-progress decompilation of EDGE (PC release).

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.

-> [!WARNING]
-> We recommend the Humble Store release as it is DRM-free.

 This decompilation doesn't require the engine code.
 The engine is available [here](https://github.com/TwoTribesGames/ttengine/).